awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/040_eksmanagednodegroupswithspot/spotlifecycle.md

 draft: false
 ---

-### View the Spot Managed Node Group Configuration
+### View the Managed Node Group Configuration

-Use the AWS Management Console to inspect the Spot managed node group deployed in your Kubernetes cluster.
+Use the AWS Management Console to inspect the Managed node group deployed in your Kubernetes cluster.
 Select **Elastic Kubernetes Service**, click on **Clusters**, and then on **eksworkshop-eksctl** cluster.
 Select the **Configuration** tab and **Compute** sub tab.
 You can see 3 node groups created - one On-Demand node group and two Spot node groups.

 Click on **dev-4vcpu-16gb-spot** group and you can see the instance types set from the create command.